What is Vulnerability Management Prioritization?

 Share with Your Network

-Vulnerability management prioritization is arguably the most important aspect of a modern vulnerability management program.
+Vulnerability management prioritization is one of the most important aspect of a modern vulnerability management program.
 Prioritization is vital because the average enterprise harbors millions of cyber vulnerabilities, but even the most well-resourced teams can only remediate about 10% of them.

 This blog explains how vulnerability management prioritization determines the efficiency and effectiveness of Security and IT operations teams.